ErisMik/FreeRoomFinder/README.md

 # FreeRoomFinder
-Scrapes the Dal timetable to find empty rooms in a given timeslot.
+Scrapes the UBC course lists to find empty rooms in a given timeslot.